Skip to main content

 Because it is where most of an earning account's money is actually made, pay-per-view, customs, and tips are sold conversationally in DMs, not through the subscription.
 Earnings track inbox quality and coverage more than feed activity.
 And because the inbox never closes, covering it well is a continuous operation, which is the reason scaled accounts are run by teams or automation rather than the creator alone.

-What are the biggest mistakes creators make on OnlyFans?
+What are the biggest mistakes on OnlyFans?

 How do beginners make money on OnlyFans?